Bitmap is a project based on binary artistic systems.

 The project then expands this binary logic into a hybrid analog/digital workflow.
 A perforated abstract object made from white air-dry clay is scanned with a flatbed scanner to generate both grayscale and bitmap images.
 The perforations allow light to pass through, echoing the principles of the photogram process.
 In Adobe Photoshop, the grayscale scans are transformed into high-contrast, two-color (black and white) images using bitmap color mode.
 Additional experimentation with adjustment layers and image inversion further refines the visuals.

 This process reduces the images to their most minimal form, similar to black ink on white paper.
-The resulting compositions explore binary oppositions such as positive/negative, and high resolution/low resolution, reinforcing the project’s core investigation of binary.
+The resulting compositions explore binary oppositions such as positive/negative and high resolution/low resolution, reinforcing the project’s core investigation of the binary concept.

 The resulting bitmap images are used to create simple short video sequences that explore rhythm, repetition, and transition.
 The final piece is an interactive mosaic of looping videos that viewers can control independently (Play/Stop).